DoryAzar/caligrafy/README.md

 ## What is Caligrafy

-Caligrafy is a new and modern MVC framework for PHP that was built from the ground up to provide quick and easy ways for you to build sophisticated and modern web applications.
-The framework comes with powerful features such as Responsive Templates, easy database interfacing, social sharing, easy authentication, easy credit card and cryptocurrency payments, easy search referencing and analytics.
+Caligrafy is a new and modern MVC framework for PHP that was built from the ground up to provide quick, easy and elegant ways for you to build sophisticated and modern web applications.
+We've laid a solid foundation of security, social, e-commerce, analytics and machine learning features so that you focus your genius on your ideas.

 Caligrafy bridges the power of server-side languages like PHP with the sophistication of client-side languages like Javascript to bring you one of the most versatile MVC frameworks on the market today.